unbracketed/redis-import-tools/README.rst

     $ cat /usr/share/dict/words \
     | xargs -d "\n" -I word redis-cli sadd engdict word  > /dev/null

-We're piping the contents of the dictionary file to xargs, which will run an ``SADD`` command for each word in the dictionary and add it to a set called *engdict*
+We're piping the contents of the dictionary file to `xargs`, which will run an ``SADD`` command for each word in the dictionary and add it to a set called ``engdict``.

 While the one-liner is nice, performance was terrible::